-, , , speakers) Bureau definition) 2.
-Will all the program's beneficiaries be in a Presumed Benefit Category?
-Yes or X No If " yes", list the categories: 3.
+2. Will all the program's beneficiaries be in a Presumed Benefit Category?
+Yes orx No If "yes", list the categories: 3.
 If the program's beneficiaries cannot be considered "Presumed", how will income eligibility be determined?
-X Projection of the individual or family's income based on family size; or, Other.
-Please provide details of how eligibility will be determined:

-AREA BENEFIT PROJECTS:

-Not applicable

-Some projects, such as a senior center or a park, serve an area rather than individual persons.
-HUD defines an area benefit project as an activity which is available to benefit all the residents of an area which is primarily residential.
-To meet the eligibility requirement of benefitting low to moderate persons, the area served must be an area where at least 51% of the residents are low/mod income persons.
+Projection of the individual or family's income based on family size; or, x Other.
+Please provide details of how eligibility will be determined: Museum located in a low-income community serving low-moderate incme people A F REA BENEFIT PROJECTS: pro eli me projects, such as a senior center or a park, serve an area rather than individual persons.
+HUD defines an area benefi oject as an activity which is available to benefit all the residents of an area which is primarily residential.
+To meet the gibility requirement of benefitting low to moderate persons, the area served must be an area where at least 51% of the sidents are low/mod income persons.
 Most, but not all, San Marcos residential neighborhoods are low/ mod.

-1. Will this project be available to benefit all persons in the service area?
-Yes No 2.
-Are the neighborhoods that will benefit from this project primarily residential?
-Yes No If "No", please explain: 3.
+1. Will this project be available to benefit all persons in the service area?Yes No 2.
+Are the neighborhoods that will benefit from this project primarily residential?x_Yes No If "No", please explain: 3.
 What neighborhoods will benefit from this project?
-Please list either individual r boundaries that will define the service area: neighborhoods o r describe the
+Please list either individual neighborhoods or describe the boundaries that will define the service area: The Mitchell Center will serve as a museum benefiting the Dunbar Community and City of San Marcos residents for touring and educational purposes.